WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/troubleshooting.md

 The console log is a JavaScript developer's best friend.
 It is a good practice to work with it open, as it displays errors and notices in one place.
 See Mozilla's [JavaScript console](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools#The_JavaScript_console) documentation for more.

-To open the JavaScript console, use the correct key combination foryour broswer and OS
+To open the JavaScript console, find the correct key combination for your broswer and OS:

 | Browser | Windows      | Linux        | Mac       |
 | ------- | ------------ | ------------ | --------- |